Survey marker: Database

-In the U.S., survey marks that meet certain standards for accuracy are part of a national database that is maintained by the National Geodetic Survey (NGS).
+In the U.S., survey marks that meet certain standards for accuracy are part of a national database that is maintained by the National Geodetic Survey (NGS), the successor agency to the United States Coast and Geodetic Survey (USC&GS).
 Each station mark in the database has a PID (Permanent IDentifier), a unique 6-character code that can be used to call up a datasheet describing that station.
 The NGS has a web-based form that can be used to access any datasheet, if the station's PID is known.
 Alternatively, datasheets can be called up by station name.

 A typical datasheet has either the precise or the estimated coordinates.
 Precise coordinates are called "adjusted" and result from precise surveys.
 Estimated coordinates are termed "scaled" and have usually been set by locating the point on a map and reading off its latitude and longitude.
 Scaled coordinates can be as much as several thousand feet distant from the true positions of their marks.
 In the U.S., some survey markers have the latitude and longitude of the station mark, a listing of any reference marks (with their distance and bearing from the station mark), and a narrative (which is updated over the years) describing other reference features (e.g., buildings, roadways, trees, or fire hydrants) and the distance and/or direction of these features from the marks, and giving a history of past efforts to recover (or re-find) these marks (including any resets of the marks, or evidence of their damage or destruction).

 Current best practice for stability of new survey markers is to use a punch mark stamped in the top of a metal rod driven deep into the ground, surrounded by a grease filled sleeve, and covered with a hinged cap set in concrete.

 Survey markers are now often used to set up a GPS receiver antenna in a known position for use in Differential GPS surveying.

 In Brazil, a similar database is operated by the Brazilian Institute of Geography and Statistics.